mtimmerm/dfalex/README.md

 DFAs are generated from NFAs with a starndard powerset construction, and minimized used a fast hash-based variant of Hopcroft's algorithm.

 This project was started because lexical analysis is no big deal.
-You should be able to just do it, without having to convince your team to add a new build step to generate code from a domain specific language that nobody should have to learn.
+You should be able to just do it, without having to convince your team to add a new build step to generate code from a domain specific language.
+This way you can use it for lots of little jobs, instead of just big, important ones.